henrihapponen/Simple-Apple-Health-XML-to-CSV/README.md

 <img style="float: left;" src="img/example_output_2.jpg">

-The second new output file is **apple_health_export_transposed_YYYY-MM-DD.csv** and should look like this:
+The second one is **apple_health_export_transposed_YYYY-MM-DD.csv** and should look like this:

 <img style="float: left;" src="img/example_output_3.jpg">

-Reason behind this fork is that these output files might be more useful for analysis, especially if you want to combine the Apple data with other fitness/health data in a more 'standard' format.
+The reason behind this fork is that these output files might be more useful for analysis, especially if you want to combine the Apple data with other fitness/health data in a more 'standard' format.